amolpatil1976/amolpatil1976/README.md

 -- 🌱 I’m currently learning Artificial intelligence(AI) and Data Science(DS)

--- 💞️ I’m looking forward to collaborate on multiagent reinforcement learning methods for analysis of multi-agent systems, below is my working email
+-- 💞️ I’m looking forward to solve real worls business problems using AI/ML and data science, below is my working email

 -- 📫 How to reach me:agpatil@acpce.ac.in